MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/attribute-attributegroups-lifecycle.md

 ### Override the attribute values of an individual product

-To override the attribute values of an individual product, follow these steps.
+To override the attribute values of an individual product, follow the steps in this example procedure.

 1. Sign in to Commerce headquarters as a merchandising manager.
 2. Go to **Retail and Commerce \> Category and product management \> Released products by category**.